Nao Lladro Figurines Factory Marks Graphic

 Apparently the primary purpose of the Rosal brand was to squash the renegades brand, and the brothers were unsure if the Rosal brand would be successful, because the first Rosal mark was just a stick-on tag.
 And the fact that the country of origin was noted as ESPAÑA, indicates they did not plan the line for export since the U.S. import laws have long required that the country of origin be identified in English.

-But the Rosal line of porcelain figurines did catch on, and sometimes after 1969, (undocumented), the Rosal factory began using an impressed factory mark. (as seen above)
+But the Rosal line of porcelain figurines did catch on, and sometimes after 1969, (undocumented), the Rosal factory began using an impressed factory mark. (as seen below)